Corlytics

+The company was set up in 2013 in Dublin, Ireland by CEO, John Byrne.

 In 2017, Kernel Capital invested in a second round, taking a €1.9m stake in Corlytics.
 In addition, Infinity Capital invested €750,000 in the company.
 This resulted in Niall Olden, managing partner of Kernel Capital, and Cyril McGuire, CEO of Infinity Capital, joining the company's board.